5 Benefits of Maintaining Good Credit

 You know when you see those commercials offering 0% or extremely low financing?
 Those impressive rates are reserved for customers with equally impressive credit.
 If you want to keep your interest rates low, keep your credit score high.

 Easier to Rent an Apartment

 Apartments routinely check credit scores for the same reason lenders do.
 They want to make sure that if they allow you to live there, you’re going to pay the rent in full, on time, every month.
 A good credit score offers them peace of mind that you are more likely to do that.

 Improved Chance of Getting a Job

 While prospective employers can’t view your credit score, they can see a version of your credit report that includes payment history.
 Employers look at it from a responsibility standpoint.
 They think if you use credit responsibly, pay your bills on time and aren’t overextended, you are probably more likely to be a responsible employee, too.

 You probably love your cell phone and enjoy electricity and running water, right?
 A good credit score means you will be able to get all those things (and more) without having to put down a big chunk of money up-front as a security deposit.
 Utility companies and other service providers are happy to offer their services to customers who have a history of paying bills on time.

-If you’re not sure of your current credit score or would like tips on how to improve your credit score, try Credit Look.
-It’s a fast, free service that gives you your credit score and a whole lot more.
+If you’re not sure of your current credit score or would like tips on how to improve your credit score, our free Credit Counseling can help.